About MWW Account Information Customer Service Business Services Use Water Wisely

 A national landmark, Milwaukee's 175-foot Victorian Gothic tower guards the bluff above Lake Michigan at 2288 N. Lake Dr. at North Avenue.
 It was part of the first water works in 1873.
 The 140-year-old tower houses a tall open standpipe that absorbed pulsations of water from steam-driven engines in the pumping station below the hill.

-The Milwaukee Water Works is the City of Milwaukee-owned utility that treats Lake Michigan water to provide pure and fresh drinking water to a population of 865,000 in 16 communities.
+The Milwaukee Water Works is the City of Milwaukee-owned water utility, We treat Lake Michigan water to provide pure and fresh drinking water to 865,000 people in 16 communities.
 These include Milwaukee, Brown Deer, Butler, Franklin, Greendale, Greenfield, Hales Corners, Menomonee Falls, Mequon, New Berlin, Shorewood, St. Francis, Thiensville, Wauwatosa, West Allis and West Milwaukee.
 The utility sells water to the Milwaukee County Grounds facilities.

 Average daily pumpage in 2013 was 100 million gallons.
 Total water sales for 2013 were 30.6 billion gallons.
 Read more statistics for 2013.